Jason-Duffy/AVRly/getting-started/README.md

 ### F_CPU

-This is the clock speed in Hz.
-Note the UL assignment (Unsigned Long).
+This is the clock speed in Hz - Note the UL assignment (Unsigned Long).
+For the examples covered in this repo we will be using the 8MHz internal oscillator as a clock source for simplicity, though you can use an external clock source upto 20MHz if you'd prefer.
+By default, the AVR fuses will be set to divide the internal clock speed by 8, but we will override that with some Makefile settings.

 ### BAUD

-This is the baud rate used for serial comms with the AVR, us ually 9600 but sometimes differs.
+This is the baud rate used for serial comms with the AVR, usually 9600 but sometimes differs.

 ### LIBDIR